Truer comprehension of the Gospel frees the mind from ignorance of the reality of you’re redemption which was always yours and ever present.

 The many modern day Protestant movements such as Evangelicals, Baptists, Methodists, Charismatics, Pentecostals, Word of Faith and Grace movements would be more likely to join a Roman Catholic group in a convention and help them organize than support a group of people who believe in the message of universal reconciliation.
 Double standards if you ask me.

 Maybe I am a universalist of sorts, but not as might be assumed, (also known as universalism, ultimate reconciliation, universal salvation, the greater hope, greater faith, apocatastasis, Biblical universalism, Christian universalism) and I agree that some of these groups have definitely deviated from elements of the truth of the Gospel.
-However, I appreciate their effort to try and find a way to at least integrate everyone into Christ’s plan of redemption, even if I don’t agree with their futuristist disposition to fulfilment.
+However, I appreciate their effort to try and find a way to at least integrate everyone into Christ’s plan of redemption, even if I don’t agree with their futuristist disposition to the prophetic fulfilment of the last things.
 I believe that everyone was redeemed (past tense – 2000 years ago at the finishing of the complete work of Christ), and included in God’s plan of redemption, which He predetermined before the world began.

 Recently, several groups of believers have began sharing a similar message around the world.
 The conviction of this message is growing strong and is now quickly reaching the tipping point.
 Call it the gospel of Realized Redemption, or the Gospel of the redemption of humanity through ONE, if you will.
 I’d rather stick to what the Bible calls it: the Gospel of the Kingdom and of grace.

-Christian ministries have deeply criticized and declared those teaching this message heretics.
+Christian ministries have deeply criticized and declared those teaching this message as heretics.
 Take, for example, a Carlton Pearson who pastored the Higher Dynamics Evangelistic Center from the 1990s to 2005. (a large charismatic Pentecostal Church in Tulsa, Oklahoma, USA).
 He was a popular black preacher, known for his annual Azusa revival conferences in Tulsa, where up to 70,000 people would attend.
 Until that crucial Sunday, he preached that everyone was included in the redemptive work of Christ and that there is no hell.
 Not long after that, he began to lose everything in a relatively short period of time.
-For a long time time then there was a lot of media coverage then and the large Christian community of that part of the United States exposed how capable they are of rejecting a brother for preaching something they feared.
+During that time there was a lot of media coverage and the large Christian community of that part of the United States exposed their capacity to reject a brother for preaching something they feared.
 In 2018 Pearson assisted in the publishing of a Netflix movie about his story of that whole experience, called “Come Sunday” directed by Joshua Marston.

 I am not on the same page with everything Carlton Pearson teaches or his style, but I thank God for voices like this man and the many others who are now ready to stand for the truth, even when facing their most notorious adversary, the religious Christian leadership.